aws-samples/istio-on-eks/modules/04-security/README.md

 ***:warning: WARN: Configuring this module in an existing cluster is not supported.***

-Provision an EKS cluster with Istio and the security module resources by executing the bellow commands.
+Provision an EKS cluster with Istio and the security module resources by executing the below commands.

 ```bash
 # This assumes that you are currently in "istio-on-eks" base directory